 BCPG

-The Board Certified in Problem Gambling (BCPG) credential is a clinical level credential to provide treatment and support for person who may be problem gamblers.
+The Board Certified in Problem Gambling (BCPG) credential is a treatment level credential to provide treatment and support for person who may be problem gamblers.
 This credential validates a person education, and competencies, related to the treatment of problem gambling issues.
 A person must hold specific license and/or credentials to meet the requirements for this credential.
 This credential is recognized by the Indiana Problem Gambling Awareness Program for the ‘Lead Gambling Counselor’ required of all IPGAP providers.
 Find out more

 Expand services